fuboTV used to be a quiet streaming service, mainly focusing on providing as much football (soccer) as you could stand to watch.

 - Matches: If you want a particular sport, league or event, then you’ll want to start off here.
-Everything is listed down the left hand side of the screen.
+According to Wired Golfers everything is listed down the left hand side of the screen.
 Just scroll down to the sport that you want to see and the different options will populate on the right side.
 You can watch something live or set it up to record for future viewing.

 - Channels: If channel surfing is more your style, you can do that too.
 Here you’ll find a listing of all of the fuboTV channels available.
 The sports channels are prioritized toward the top of the screen, so you can always find them first.

 - Schedule: This is just like the channel guide you get with your cable TV or DirecTV service.
 You can quickly scroll through all of the channels and see what’s on right now, and what’s coming up in the next few hours.

 - My DVR: Here you’ll find a list of things you’ve scheduled for later viewing.
 You get 10 recording slots and it doesn’t matter how long the shows are.
 One of the nice features is that even if you’re not at home, you can schedule things from the website or mobile app.